michael-hart/cryptography/vectors/cryptography_vectors/asymmetric/PEM_Serialization/README.txt

    it is encrypted with AES-256 with the password "123456".
 3. rsa_private_key.pem - Contains an RSA 2048 bit key generated using OpenSSL, protected by the secret "123456" with DES3 encryption
+4. rsa_public_key.pem - Contains an RSA 2048 bit public generated using OpenSSL from rsa_private_key.pem
-4. dsaparam.pem - Contains 2048-bit DSA parameters generated using OpenSSL; contains no keys
+5. dsaparam.pem - Contains 2048-bit DSA parameters generated using OpenSSL; contains no keys
-5. dsa_private_key.pem - Contains a DSA 2048 bit key generated using OpenSSL from the parameters in dsaparam.pem, protected by the secret "123456" with DES3 encryption
+6. dsa_private_key.pem - Contains a DSA 2048 bit key generated using OpenSSL from the parameters in dsaparam.pem, protected by the secret "123456" with DES3 encryption
+7. dsa_public_key.pem - Contains a DSA 2048 bit key generated using OpenSSL from dsa_private_key.pem